-Regrettably, X has been given a red card and time out for X. Our school vision, LOVE God LOVE Neighbour LOVE Self, sits at the heart of our school and underpins every aspect of school life.
+Ref: Behaviour Incident in School Dear X , Unfortunately, X has been given a red card and timeout for Our school vision, LOVE God LOVE Neighbour LOVE Self, sits at the heart of our school and underpins every aspect of school life.
 Our school's core values of love, friendship, compassion and respect sit at the heart of our behaviour policy.
 We seek to be positive role models to our children, guiding and teaching them through our 'LOVE Promise'.
-We: Look after our school and each other Only ever do our best Value everyone and remember our manners .
-Enjoy our learning!
-Unfortunately, X's behaviour does not support our LOVE Promise and is therefore not permitted in school.
-Please discuss this behaviour incident with X and encourage X to reflect on our LOVE Promise and school values.
-We will continue to encourage X to make better choices in her behaviour when in school and we are most grateful for your support with this.
+We: Look after our school and each other Only ever do our best Value everyone and remember our manners Enjoy our learning!
+Unfortunately, X's behaviour does not support our LOVE Promise and will not be tolerated in school.
+Please discuss this disappointing behaviour with X and encourage him/her to reflect on our LOVE Promise.
+We will continue to work with you to encourage X to make better choices in his/her behaviour.
 We will continue to monitor X's behaviour closely.
-This incident has been recorded on X's school file If you would like to discuss this matter further, please speak to your child's class teacher Thank you for your continued support Yours sincerely, K. Leach riendshin Miss K Leach respect
+This incident has been recorded on X's school file.
+If you would like to discuss this matter further, please speak to your child's class teacher.
+Thank you for your continued support.
+Yours sincerely, Ms. K Leach Head of School